Constantine-Kevin/Constantine-Kevin.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Computer Science, GitHub University, 2028 (expected)
+* Ph.D in Computer Science, Nanyang Technological University, 2028 (expected)
 * B.Sc. in Advanced Computing, The Australian National University, 2021-2023
 * S.Kom. in Computer Science (eq to a bachelor), University of Indonesia, 2019-2023.
 Best Graduate of September 2023 Graduation